sandman45/dread-steed/README.md

 # dread-steed
     Module that helps handle a salesforce connection and all the fun mess that comes with salesforce..
     Ideally I would like it to add the ability to handle multiple connections in future versions.
 ## Installation
     npm install dread-steed --save
 ## Configuration
-    have this object in your config
+    pass this config object into dread steed

-    module.exports = {
+    var config = {
       maxConnDuration:10.000,
       maxRetries:2,
       errorTypes:['INVALID_SESSION_ID','INVALID_LOGIN','DUPLICATE_VALUE'],